Cracking and Stability of Non-Rotating Relativistic Spheres with Anisotropic Internal Stresses: Introduction

 \section{Introduction}

+In this work, the material composition of the non-rotating relativistic stellar structure is represented by anisotropic term in the stress-energy tensor.
+The impact of anisotropic stresses on equilibrium configuration of relativistic stellar configuration can be found in poinering work of Bower and Liang\cite{BL} \& Herrera and Santos\cite{HS}.
+The local anisotropy in the interior of extremely dense object may occur due to existence of type 3A super fluid\cite{R}\cite{KW}, phase transition\cite{S} or presence of electromagnatic fluid\cite{I} and pion condensation\cite{S1}.\\

-Chandrasekhar\cite{Chandra1} studied radial perturbation for isotropic fluid spheres in general relativity and derived the pulsation equation.
-This method was generalized by Dev and Gleiser\cite{DG03} for anisotropic fluid distribution.
-Herrera\cite{Herrera92} and DiPrisco \textit{et. al.}\cite{DFHV94} introduced concept of cracking or overturning which describes the alternative way to determine to determine the stability of anisotropic fluid spheres in general relativity.
-Abreu \textit{et. al.}\cite{AHL07} and Gonz$\acute{a}$lez \textit{et. al.}\cite{GNN15} proved that the regions for which $-1\leq V^{2}_{s\perp}-V^{2}_{sr}\leq 0$ are potentially stable and the regions for which $0< V^{2}_{s\perp}-V^{2}_{sr}\leq 1$ are potentially unstable, where $V^{2}_{s\perp}=\frac{dp_{\perp}}{d\rho}$ and $V^{2}_{sr}=\frac{dp_{r}}{d\rho}$. \\\\ In this work the role of anisotropy in describing potentially stable/unstable regions has been studied.
-With simple calculations it has been shown that potentially stable/unstable regions can be recognized from gradiant of anisotropy with respect to radial variable $r$.
+The stability of a stellar structure is an important problem in relativistic astrophysics.
+Chandrasekhar\cite{Chandra1} studied radial perturbation for isotropic fluid spheres in general relativity and derived the pulsation equation to check the stability of fluid spheres.
+This method was generalized by Dev and Gleiser\cite{DG03} for anisotropic matter distributions.
+Herrera\cite{Herrera92} and DiPrisco \textit{et. al.}\cite{DFHV94} introduced concept of cracking (or overturning) which describes an alternative way ($-1\leq V^{2}_{s\perp}-V^{2}_{sr}\leq 1$, where $V_{s\perp}$ and $V_{sr}$ are tangential and radial speed of sound respectively) to determine the stability of anisotropic matter distribution in general relativity.
+In the stellar structure, if no cracking (or overturning) occurs then such structure is identified as potentially stable, since other kind of perturbation may lead to expansion or collapse of stellar configuration (not absolutely stable).
+Chan {\em et. al.}\cite{C} found that perturbation of density alone does not take anisotropic configuration out of equilibrium but perturbation of both density and local anisotropy can take the system away from equilibrium.
+Abreu \textit{et. al.}\cite{AHL07} and Gonz$\acute{a}$lez \textit{et. al.}\cite{GNN15} proved that the regions for which $-1\leq V^{2}_{s\perp}-V^{2}_{sr}\leq 0$ are potentially stable and the regions for which $0< V^{2}_{s\perp}-V^{2}_{sr}\leq 1$ are potentially unstable, where $V^{2}_{s\perp}=\frac{dp_{\perp}}{d\rho}$ and $V^{2}_{sr}=\frac{dp_{r}}{d\rho}$.\\

+In this work, the role of anisotropy in describing potentially stable/unstable regions has been studied.
+With simple calculations, it has been shown that potentially stable/unstable regions can be recognized from gradient of anisotropy with respect to radial variable $r$.